JayGoyal96/PlayGround/README.md

 ### PlayGround
+Playground is an In-Browser IDE which soughts to provide user a wholesome experience.

+#### Why Playground?
 I noticed that at an initial stage where students learn a lot from tutorials, e-learning platforms, etc. While Implementing whatever learnt setting up a local development environment or even downloading specific IDE was a common barrier which results in a ***Tutorial hell***.
 So building the IDE in a browser, I sought to provide a simpler entry point for people to get started with their programming journey.

+#### What makes it different from others?
 It allows students get a taste of programming with real-world tools which developers use.
 Unlike a REPL, which executes a few lines of simple code, the IDE in the browser allows students to experience a more complex interaction between editing different files and executing them from a command line, keeping them at ease and thus making learning a wonderful experience.

 >P.S: This Project Is Still In It's Initial Stages Of Development